 How to Store Gluten Free Italian Pignoli Cookies

-These don’t tend to keep that long, so if you aren’t going to eat the almond and pine nut cookies within a day or so, freeze them.
-You can thaw them as needed.
+This traditional Italian cookie won’t keep that long, so if you aren’t going to eat the almond and pine nut cookies within a day or so, freeze them.
+You can thaw the authentic Italian pine nut cookies as needed.

 It’s definitely worthwhile adding this pignoli cookie recipe to your easy gluten free holiday baking list.
 They are naturally free from gluten since they are made from egg whites and almond paste rather than flour and other typical cookie ingredients.

-These are lovely with coffee or hot chocolate.
+These gluten free Italian cookies are lovely with coffee, tea or hot chocolate.
 They’re a festive type of cookie but whenever you’re craving almond and pine nut cookies these are perfect, Christmas or not!
+Pine nut cookies are perfect year round.

 Made this way, they will only be 1 or 2 net carbs per piece, making them ideal for keto eating!
 These are perhaps the best Italian Christmas cookies if you want a low carb idea.